 - Tell the story in your own words – one of the classic mistakes that companies make when they disclose results is to do little more than repeating the information that is in the financial statements.
 This is both uninformative for investors and suggests that the company is not able to explain the reasons for its performance.
 Investors will expect the company to provide its own narrative and additional colour to explain the key factors influencing performance during the reporting period.

 - Rehearse – management must balance its requirements to focus on the business with the importance of sounding confident and prepared as it presents results.

 First annual report – annual reports are difficult and often seemingly thankless tasks.
 Thinking of the annual report as a good "spravka" that you should be able to open at any investor meeting to reference certain facts or messages is a good way to start thinking about the report.
 In addition:

-Start early.
+- Start early.
 Very early.
 The classic trap is to think that an annual report should start once the year is over.
-But good practice is to actually develop and sign off the design, key messages and content outline in September-November – before the year is over.
-All it takes is a “rasporyazhenie” from senior management or a Board of Directors agenda item to make this happen.
+Sensible practice is to actually develop and sign off the design, key messages and content outline in September-November – well before the year is over.
+(For those that work in somewhat bureaucratic companies, all it takes is a "rasporyazhenie" from senior management or a Board of Directors agenda item to make this happen.)